top of page

 9.0 / 10

-Best For: Serious home baristas looking for café-level grind precision for espresso and filter brewing
+Best For: Serious home baristas who want café-level grind precision for espresso and filter coffee.

 → Fellow Ode Gen 2 Brew Grinder